 Find out more about what becoming a member involves.
 You may want to join Crossref directly, or you can also consider joining via one of our sponsors, who can provide technical, billing, language and administrative support to members (some may charge extra for this).

-Our membership team can also help with any questions you may have about joining.
+Our membership specialist can also help with any questions you may have about joining.

 We have a number of simple-to-use tools that will help you register content, deposit and link references, and participate in other Crossref services.